tejaswini972/MCW-Enterprise-ready-cloud/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

     The change history only captures changes to resource properties.
 It does not capture changes that occur within an Azure VM.
 To monitor VM changes, the Azure Automation Change Tracking solution should be used.
 Supporting both Windows and Linux, this solution tracks VM changes including files, registry keys, services/daemons, and software deployments.
 For more information, see <https://docs.microsoft.com/azure/automation/automation-change-tracking>.

     Azure Services such as Network Watcher can be implemented to ensure that traffic from non-malicious sources are flowing in and out of the network along the routes intended for service and access.
 Deeper telemetry can be gathered when combined with the Log Analytics Service which can be used to collect and query Network Performance.
-The detection of network issues like traffic black holing and routing errors are easily detected as well as outages which will inform the the Security team before the users do.
+The detection of network issues like traffic black holing and routing errors are easily detected as well as outages which will inform the Security team before the users do.

     ![A screenshot of the network watcher traffic analytics blade.
 The blade highlights network traffic of a Virtual Network.](images/image196.png "Traffic Analytics Blade")